About Sharon / About Lisa ← Find out more about us here

-It’s all coming together nicely now – 04JUN13
+It has all come together nicely now – 04JUN13

-The other two (soon to be three) neck pieces that I have been making lately – very very much a part of this project are about to debut in Auckland and Wellington.
+The other two (soon to be three) video neck pieces that I have been making lately – both very very much a part of this project are about to debut in Auckland and Wellington.
 I am incredibly pleased with them and so grateful for the support Lisa has given me over the past 2.5 years.
 All this thinking, conceptual jumping and experimenting has taken me places I would not have gone otherwise.

-I was recently asked how Lisa has influenced me in this mentorship – always a tricky thing to quantify in a few sentences, which of course results in some vague babblings about this and that and never really getting to the point properly… However, I think I have finally achieved what I needed to get out of this mentorship with her:
+I was recently asked how Lisa has influenced me in this mentorship – always a tricky thing to quantify in a few sentences, often resulting in some vague babblings about this and that and never really getting to the point properly… However, I think I have finally achieved what I needed to get out of this mentorship with her.

 Teletubbies – 12MAY13